Inevitabby/notes/trans/workout.md

 e. **Voice Quality**: Exploring various useful voice qualities.

 > **On Exercises**:
+> - Always know the [purpose]{.underline} of an exercise!
-> - Most, if not all, exercises offer more than one learning opportunity.
+> - Almost all exercises offer more learning opportunities [after mastery]{.underline}.
->	- *e.g., you may use a pitch exercise to focus on resonance, after mastering the pitch exercise*
+>	- *e.g., after mastering a pitch exercise, you might use it to focus on resonance*
-> - Always know the goal of an exercise!

 > **On Limitations**:
-> - These exercises can be done solo and are chosen for clinical effectiveness, but a therapist may recommend innervations that require facilitation.
+> - These exercises (1) can be done solo and (2) are chosen for clinical effectiveness.
+> - However, a therapist could recommend interventions that require facilitation.

 **Hierarchical Approach**:
-1. Establish *healthy, clean vocal tone* that can be sustained before building *consistency and stamina*.
+1. Establish [healthy, clean vocal tone]{.underline} that can be sustained before building *consistency and stamina*.
 	- Pitch exercises establish a modified note, resonance balances the tone.
 	- Regular exercise build control, stamina, and strength.
 2. Skills acquisition moves from simple to more complex tasks.